-Have your kids already outgrown those kicks you bought last September?
-If it's time for a new pair, here's a helpful guide to getting a pair that will properly support your child and keep him or her walking comfortable:
+Have your kids already outgrown their school shoes and need a new pair for summer camp?
+Here's a helpful guide to finding shoes that will properly support your child and keep him or her walking comfortably.

 Now that you know how to get your child the perfect fit, let's have some fun with a family shoe craft idea from the JDaniel4’s Mom blog.